 And should anyone ask about that book you’ve been talking about, you can tell them, without guilt, “I’m making progress.
 I feel good about it.”

-And remember, there are blogs all over the Internet (like this one) that offer a step-by-step guide to writing a book—click here to see my 20-step guide.
+And remember, there are blogs all over the Internet that offer a step-by-step guide to writing a book—click here to see my 20-step guide.

 Starting looks and feels overwhelming.
 But if you attack it a small step at a time, you’ll find it’s much easier than you think.

 2. I don’t want to do all that work, only to fail.